Welcome to the

 Accessing Course Modules

-Click on the module links below to access online meetings, supportive materials, and assignments.
+Click on the module links below to access recordings of class-lectures, online meetings, supportive materials, and assignments.

 (Access restricted to registered students)

 Copyright Disclaimer Under Section 107 0f Copyright Act in 1976, allowance is made for “Fair Use” for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit educational or personal use tips the balance in favor of fair use.
 All rights and credit go directly to its rightful owners.
 No copyright infringement intended.

 Fair Use Definition: Fair use is a doctrine in United States copyright law that allows limited use of copyrighted material without requiring permission from the rights holders, such as commentary, criticism, news reporting, research or scholarship.
 It provides for the legal, non-licensed citations or incorporation of copyrighted material in anther author’s world under a four-factor balancing test.